sparc-coop/blossom/Sparc.Features/readme.md

 Every function, every group of functions, every program, every project, every solution, is a long linear chain of this basic formula.

-So, the closer that we can get to this basic formula, the simpler our architecture becomes.
+The closer that we can get to this basic formula, the simpler our architecture becomes.

-With that in mind, the basic ingredients of a Feature are the following:
+So with that in mind, the basic ingredients of a Feature are the following:

 #### In: